In this section

 About cyclic vomiting syndrome

 Cyclic vomiting syndrome is one of the more unrecognized, misdiagnosed and mysterious childhood diseases.
-Children with CVS experience severe, recurring vomiting episodes but remain completely symptom-free for weeks or even months between the episodes.
+Children with CVS experience severe, recurring vomiting episodes but return to baseline without vomiting for weeks or even months between the episodes.
 Anywhere between hours and several days, a child could have more than 30 vomits and a few can vomit hundreds of times per episode.

-A child’s vomiting could lead to dehydration and a visit to the emergency room, where doctors commonly mistake CVS for illnesses like gastroenteritis (i.e. ‘stomach bug’) or food poisoning.
+Cyclic vomiting syndrome episodes can sometimes lead to dehydration and visits to the emergency room, where doctors commonly mistake CVS for illnesses like gastroenteritis (i.e. ‘stomach bug’) or food poisoning.
 One characteristic that distinguishes CVS is that the vomiting bouts usually follow a specific pattern — they often start at the same time of day (such as early morning), have the same symptoms and last the same amount of time

 Cyclic vomiting syndrome is closely associated with abdominal migraines and migraine headaches, and about 80 percent of children with CVS will also have abdominal migraines.